 - If supporting documents contain personal or sensitive information, two versions of the same document should be provided a redacted copy should be provided for publication on the Council's website together with an unredacted copy that would be dealt with as "sensitive".
-Elements that should be considered personal or sensitive include: - o signatures - o personal email addresses (i.e. addresses that are not company or corporate email addresses) - o personal telephone numbers - o references to payments or financial transactions (other than in Viability Statements) - All plans and drawings must be accurately drawn, using a conventional metric scale such as 1:50 or 1:100, and must be drawn true to the stated scale(s).
+Elements that should be considered personal or sensitive include: - o signatures - o personal email addresses (i.e. addresses that are not company or corporate email addresses) - o personal telephone numbers - o references to payments or financial transactions (other than in Viability Statements) - All files uploaded to the Planning Portal to be named with the description of the document first i.e. "Site Location Plan 22 Acacia Avenue Bolton DWG 01-99-99-99-xx-01 rev D" is acceptable but "DWG 01-99-99-99-xx-01 rev D 22 Acacia Avenue Bolton Site Location Plan" is not acceptable.
+All such documents are displayed on the Council's website and members of the public and other interested parties need to be able to easily locate the plans and documents that they wish to view - All plans and drawings must be accurately drawn, using a conventional metric scale such as 1:50 or 1:100, and must be drawn true to the stated scale(s).
 Plans/drawings should include a scale bar or dimensions and must not contain disclaimers such as 'not to scale' and 'do not scale' (with the exception of perspective drawings) - All elevations of proposed development must be shown, with corresponding existing elevation drawings.
 For applications that propose no changes to any elevations, and clearly state that this is the case, elevation drawings are not required - Measured dimensions on the floor plans and elevation drawings should be included - Where there are residential properties within 25 metres of any proposed new building, the relevant window to window or window to elevation interfaces should be shown - Each plan/drawing should have a title box stating: the address and proposal; the title of the drawing (for example 'existing rear elevation, proposed floor plan'); and the date, scale of the drawing and the drawing number, with revisions clearly identified - Every plan based upon Ordnance Survey maps must have the appropriate Ordnance Survey copyright notice